 How a children’s book publisher is prioritizing diverse stories beyond heritage months

-As the daughter of immigrants, Jessica Echevarria says she never saw herself represented in books growing up.
+As the daughter of immigrants, Jessica Echeverria says she never saw herself represented in books growing up.

 Now, rising up the ranks in her book publishing career, she has taken her lived experience to help make a change in diversifying the types of stories that children like her daughter have access to.